-Most home service business owners are working 50–60 hour weeks and still feel like the revenue doesn't match the effort.
+Most service business owners are working 50--60 hour weeks and still feel like the revenue doesn't match the effort.
 They're not lazy.
-They're not bad at their trade.
-They're leaking money in 8 specific places — and because the leaks are invisible, they keep bleeding.
+They're not bad at what they do.
+They're leaking money in 8 specific places -- and because the leaks are invisible, they keep bleeding.

 This guide names all 8.
 For each one, we've included the warning signs and a rough math example so you can estimate your own gap.
 If you recognize yourself in 3 or more of these, the problem is real and it's fixable.